Updated May 20, 2023

-Scene 1: First day in Office
+Scene 1: First Day in Office

-Spruced and ready, you reach office well before time, looking forward to showing your commitment and dedication.
-You are eager to learn from seniors and hope for a great innings with the company.
+Spruced and ready, you reach the office well before time, looking forward to showing your commitment and dedication.
+You are eager to learn from seniors and hope for a great inning with the company.
 Bonding with your co-recruits and other staff, you are soon discussing everything under the sun with them.
-“This is a great place”, you think, and “I have made some excellent friends”.
-You plan to put in your best efforts to impress the boss, win over people, and achieve results.
+“This is a great place,” you think, and “I have made some excellent friends.”
+You plan to try your best to impress the boss, win over people, and achieve results.

-Scene 2: Three months later
+Scene 2: Three Months Later

 So what happened?

 Simple.
 You have been thrown into the fiercely competitive world of corporate one-upmanship, and nobody told you the game’s rules.
 You have to learn on your own to survive here.
 And you have learned that personal friendships and back-slapping do not take you very far in the world.